amicks/Speculator/README.md

 A GUI will be designed to make this more user friendly, for both argument selection and results of the prediction.

+If you want to use or thoroughly understand Speculator's API, I recommend checking out the [examples package](speculator/examples/)

 ### Project Structure
 `docs/` Documentation overview for packages, modules, and others.